 Most towns and cities allow for small recreational fires in the neighborhoods.
 Building a recreational fire entails burning a reasonable amount of wood and the smoke given off from this burning is to a reasonable level so as not to affect your neighbors.

-Also the fire should not be contained by a cooking apparatus, a grill, or an incinerator and must be within a predetermined size.
+Also, the fire should not be contained by a cooking apparatus, a grill, or an incinerator and must be within a predetermined size.
 Some municipalities set this size at 3 feet in diameter and 3 feet in height.

 The regulations guiding the use of fire pits can vary greatly from county to county, city to city, and even neighborhood to neighborhood.

 The state of Georgia for example has several different laws which depend on which county you are in.
 In Cobb County, recreational fires are allowed for only a specific timeframe between 10 am and 10:30 pm, except for on windy days.
-In Gwinnett County, there are strict guidelines which must be followed between May 1st and September 30th and are set in place by the Georgia Environmental Protection Division.
+In Gwinnett County, there are strict guidelines that must be followed between May 1st and September 30th and are set in place by the Georgia Environmental Protection Division.

 In Chicago, fire pits and outdoor fireplaces are permitted, provided that they have a lid of some sort and are only used for firewood.
 Anyone who wishes to burn leaves has to leave the city limits and head to an area with looser restrictions.